Header

 Risk-Based Approach

 The FATF emphasizes the application of a Risk-Based Approach to regulating the sector so that legitimate charitable activity is not impacted.
+Countries have also been instructed to involve the NPO sector in the Sector's Risk Assessment.
 The implementation of the standards at the national level, however, have not always been risk-based or proportionate, with the one-size-fits-all approach leading to unintended consequences for the sector, including operational difficulties impacting freedoms of association and expression, and issues with financial access.

 undefined